Passionate. Personalized. Purpose-Driven.

 - Past Community Involvement

 Born on the West Side of Charlotte, Micheal L. Littlejohn Jr. attended Ashley Park Elementary before relocating with his family to South Carolina.
 He graduated from the University of Mary Washington in Fredericksburg, VA, where he majored in political science.
 He later graduated from the Charlotte School of Law, attaining pro bono honors.
 During law school, Micheal received Dean’s List honors and was awarded the inaugural Julius L. Chambers Scholarship by the John S. Leary Association of Black Lawyers.
 He clerked for the iconic civil rights firm Ferguson Chambers & Sumter, as well as the Charlotte Hornets.
 As an attorney, Micheal has appeared in over 16 county courthouses, handling a range of legal matters and issues.
-His interest and passion for civil rights and criminal law led him to open his own criminal defense practice.
+His interest and passion for civil rights, employment law, and criminal law led him to open his own criminal defense practice.

 - B.A., University of Mary Washington, 2012